thaib91/Super-Speed-Challenge/Challenges/03-slack/slack.md

-Send a message to the event manager.
-Then, send a message to the event channel to signify that you have finished
+Send a message to 45 channel that you finished